Vorarlberg: Summer

 In the summer, mountain sports like hiking, mountain biking, climbing and trail-running play a big role in Vorarlberg's tourism.
 In total, Vorarlberg has more than 5,500 kilometers of hiking trails in different heights for both experienced and inexperienced walkers.
 Many ski areas operate cable cars throughout summer which makes them ideal for mountaineers.

-All over Vorarlberg, theme hikes are being offered, e.g., culinary hikes, herbal walks, educational hikes for children, and night walks.
+All over Vorarlberg, themed hikes are being offered, e.g., culinary hikes, herbal walks, educational hikes for children, and night walks.
 The theme route "Gauertaler AlpkulTour", which extends through the cultural landscape of the Montafon in the Rätikon mountains, is a popular walking route among tourists.
 Lake Constance is a pivot for hikers, pilgrims, fishers and bird watchers.
 For a long time, it has served as a reference point for important pilgrims' paths, including the Lake Constance walking path, parts of the pilgrimage route to Santiago de Compostela and the European hiking routes E1, E4 and E5.

 Offering some 1,500 kilometers of marked mountain bike trails, Vorarlberg attracts cyclists of all skill levels.
 Guided mountain bike tours are held in the Brandnertal and Klostertal.
 The Bregenzerwald bike school offers various bike-related activities including bike camps, technique courses and racing bike tours.

+The Vorarlberg Circular Hiking Trail ("Min Weag" - My trail/path) offers a variety of cultural and natural spaces in six regions.
+The elevation profiles range from the rolling hills of the Bregenzerwald to above the tree line in the Silvretta and Rätikon.
+The trail was developed by Vorarlberg Tourism in collaboration with local mountain guides Markus Moosbrugger, Hanno Dönz and Helmut Düringer, based on an idea by Joe Metzler.

 Culture

 Language

-Owing to their location isolated from the rest of Austria, most Vorarlbergers speak a very distinct German dialect that other Austrians might have difficulty understanding, since the dialects in the rest of Austria form part of the Bavarian-Austrian language group, whereas the Vorarlberg dialect is part of the Alemannic dialect continuum.
+Owing to their location isolated from the rest of Austria, most Vorarlbergers speak a very distinct German dialect, the High Alemannic German, that other Austrians might have difficulty understanding, since the dialects in the rest of Austria form part of the Bavarian-Austrian language group, whereas the Vorarlberg dialect is part of the Alemannic dialect continuum.
 Alemannic dialects are also spoken in Liechtenstein, Switzerland (as Swiss German), Baden-Württemberg, the south west of Bavaria and the Alsace region of France.
 The Vorarlberg dialect is further divided into a number of regional sub-dialects (e.g. that of the Montafon, the Bregenzerwald and Lustenau are some of the most distinct) which tend to differ considerably from each other.
 In fact even within these regions the dialects may vary from one town or village to the next.